April 10, 2026

 bushier eyebrows

-With today's post, I will have been writing and sometimes posting at least one haiku I can stand to share every day for THIRTEEN YEARS. (!)
+With today's post, I will have been writing and eventually posting at least one haiku I can stand to share every day for THIRTEEN YEARS. (!)

 I would therefore like to invite y'all to join me in celebrating the art of haiku.